voroneril/sails-generate-ember-blueprints/README.md

 Ember Data compatible blueprints for Sails v0.10+

+**Warning: this repository is no longer actively maintained.
+It has been superceded by [sails-ember-rest](https://github.com/mdconaway/sails-ember-rest).
+Please file all issues and pull requests under [sails-ember-rest](https://github.com/mdconaway/sails-ember-rest).**

 [Sails](http://www.sailsjs.org/) supports overriding the default blueprints, which gives us a remarkable flexibility in making Sails work together with a variety of clients and frontend libraries.

 The blueprints in this repository are meant as a starting point to modify the Sails API JSON output to make it work with Ember, Ember Data and the default Ember Data RESTAdapter.